Charles Newcombe

+Early life

 Newcombe was born in Great Yarmouth, the son of E. Percy G. Newcombe and Helen Ada L. Newcombe, later of Matlock.
 He was educated at Chesterfield School, where he was head boy.

+Cricket career

 Newcombe made a single first-class appearance for Derbyshire in the 1910 season against Yorkshire in May, when he hit wicket after 1 run in the first innings and was bowled out for a duck by Drake in the second.
 He was a right-handed batsman and a left-arm slow-medium bowler although he never bowled a first-class ball.

+Football career

 Newcombe began his football career at Sheepbridge Works before joining Creswell.
 He moved to Chesterfield Town ahead of the 1910/11 season and spent the following season there before moving to Rotherham Town.
 After a brief spell at Manchester United, he made two Football League appearances for Glossop during the 1913/14 season, before finishing his career at Tibshelf Colliery.

+First World War

-Newcombe served in the First World War with the 7th (Servicd) Battalion of the King's Own Yorkshire Light Infantry as a lieutenant and was killed in action at Fleurbaix in France.
+Newcombe served in the First World War with the 7th (Servicee Battalion of the King's Own Yorkshire Light Infantry as a lieutenant and was killed in action at Fleurbaix in France.
 He was buried at Y Farm Military Cemetery, Bois-Grenier.